svvoii/svvoii/README.md

 <div align="center">

-🌱 I am currently building my personal website [sbocanci.me](https://sbocanci.me/) and actively seeking my first professional opportunity as an
-**AI Developer**, **Python Developer**, **Machine Learning Engineer**, **AI Consultant**.
+Looking forward to starting my first professional experience in Tech 🌱
+I’m especially interested in roles like **AI Developer**, **Machine Learning Engineer**, **Python Developer**, or **Software Testing Engineer**, as they all align with my passion for building intelligent, reliable, and well-crafted software.

 I’m currently seeking opportunities for either an alternance (work-study) or an internship (stage) contract.
-I’m particularly interested in roles that allow me to build on my experience as a software developer while transitioning into the development of intelligent applications and end-to-end AI solutions.
+I want to build on my development experience by focusing more on intelligent applications and end-to-end AI solutions.

-I’m eager to contribute to infrastructure design, scalable system architecture, and testing for reliability and performance.
-I’m open to flexible formats that align with your company’s needs and project goals.
+I’m eager to contribute to areas like infrastructure design, scalable system architecture, and reliable, high-performance testing.
+I’m also flexible with how I get involved - happy to adapt to whatever format best supports your team and project goals.

 <!--
 I’m ideally looking for a 16-month alternance (work-study) contract starting from September 2025, with a 3-week workweek on company premises and a 1-week study week.
 Here’s a link to the [calendar with the schedule](https://drive.google.com/file/d/1fG68i80jMIyG9XO6vIJQ5qp2ydH6y2HK/view?usp=sharing).